 There are diseases of serious type which even though curable with difficulties can cause death if not properly treated or treated wrongly.
 There are other diseases of mild nature which are definitely cured by treatment with or without any special care.
 There is another category of palliable diseases which are not curable but even the most effective treatment will only enable the patient to stand the disease.
 There are other diseases where no treatment can succeed.
 Only ignorant physicians will attempt to treat such cases, wise physicians will not.

 Diseases are of two types-

-In fact diseases are of innumerable varieties depending upon their distinctive features like pain, colour (signs), etiology, site of origin and manifestation (like abdomen, Rasadatu, etc.), symptoms (like Gulma or tumor etc) and nomenclature (like Rajayaksma, Shosha etc). only important diseases have, however, been enumerated(in Sutrasthana 19th chapter).
+In fact diseases are of innumerable varieties depending upon their distinctive features like pain, colour (signs), aetiology, site of origin and manifestation (like abdomen, Rasadatu etc.), symptoms (like Gulma or tumour etc) and nomenclature (like Rajayaksma, Shosha etc).
+Only important diseases have, however, been enumerated(in Sutrasthana 19th chapter).
 Other diseases are classified similarly according to the factors involved in their manifestation.[42-43]